$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Groupoid -algebras

 \subsection{Discrete groupoids}

 Let us now restrict to punctures to obtain the more familiar discrete groupoids.
-Since we will want to work with lower-dimensional skeleta, let us puncture each of the lower-dimensional boundaries of the tiles in the tiling as well, called \emph{\(k\)-punctures} for dimension \(k\), and pass them through the Robinson map (or \(\pi_n\) if we want to work with the \(AP_n\)-complex), so as to mimic our filtration by dimension.
+A considerable portion of the definitions and the results in this section are due to the seminal work of \cite{kellendonk95} and \cite{kellendonk97}, which provided the foundations of our understanding of the (discrete) unstable groupoid and the \(C^\ast\)-algebraic structure of aperiodic tilings.\\ Since we will want to work with lower-dimensional skeleta, let us puncture each of the lower-dimensional boundaries of the tiles in the tiling as well, called \emph{\(k\)-punctures} for dimension \(k\), and pass them through the Robinson map (or \(\pi_n\) if we want to work with the \(AP_n\)-complex), so as to mimic our filtration by dimension.
 On \(AP_n\), there are as many punctures on each \(k\)-cell as there are \(k\)-cells on applying \(\sigma^n\), counting each occurrence of the same \(k\)-cells in \(AP_0\) separately.
 On the tiling space, this would be the number of \(k\)-dimensional boundaries of tiles that are in a \(k\)-dimensional boundary of a level-\(n\) supertile.\\ The set of \(k\)-punctures forms an abstract transversal of the \(k\)-skeleton, thus restriction gives a groupoid equivalence.
 We will, however, give a slightly different presentation of the partial homeomorphisms that form a basis of the topology.
 To properly restrict, we will slightly amend the partial homeomorphisms that generate the topology on \(G_u\) to be those whose sources and ranges are sufficiently small, so that they contain one puncture each at the most.
 We also pick \(\epsilon\) (in the definitions of lower-dimensional groupoids) sufficiently small so that they only contain punctures from their respective skeleton.
 Then, on restriction, cylinder sets that contain punctures have their support turn into a collection of punctures and their open ball of origins turn into punctures themselves. \begin{definition} The \emph{discrete unstable groupoid of the \(k\)-skeleton}, \(\dot{G}_u^{(k)}\), is the restriction of \(G_u^{(k)}\) to the \(k\)-punctures.
-A \emph{partial homeomorphism} on the \(k\)-skeleton is a triple \([P,t',t]\), where \(P\) is a set of punctures inside an acu set, or a \emph{punctured acu set}, in some \(AP_n^{(k)}\), and \(t\) and \(t'\) are elements of \(P\).
+A \emph{partial homeomorphism} on the \(k\)-skeleton is a triple \([P,t',t]\), where \(P\) is a set of punctures inside an \hyperlink{acu}{acu} set, or a \emph{punctured acu set}, in some \(AP_n^{(k)}\), and \(t\) and \(t'\) are elements of \(P\).
 Composition of partial homeomorphisms is given by